gingersab/Music-Store/README.md

 - Run the JAR file:
     `java -jar NGMusicWares.JAR`

+- Alternatively execute `mvn spring-boot:run` from the `MusicExample` folder

 - To use the application open a browser and enter `localhost:8080` as the URL